DragunWF/Cookie-Clicker-Bot/README.md

   have any controls, you can set `"controlled"` in `data/settings.json` to `false`.
 One warning though, without the controls the bot doesn't automatically save your game so you have to do it manually in the game.
+- For the controls you have to hold the key for it to trigger instead of pressing it lightly.

 ### Controls